MacTakeAwayData Rank – 7.5 stars out of 10

-Scroll down to the bottom of the Amazon sales page to view the Amazon reviews.
+Scroll down to the bottom of the Amazon sales page to view the latest Amazon reviews.

-8. Ramp Loading Technology and Shock Protection
+8. Toshiba Canvio Basics Ramp Loading Technology and Shock Protection on Your Mac

-Should the Canvio Basics hard drive feel a vibration it will do its best to dampen them down.
-Should your Canvio get a knock it will do the same.
+Should your Canvio Basics feel a vibration while it’s working.
+It will do its best to dampen all vibrations down.

-You won’t see this feature on many basic drives - shock protection is usually a premium drive feature.
+You won’t see this feature on many basic drives.
+Shock protection is usually a premium drive feature.

-9. Canvio Basics Warranty
+9. Your Canvio Basics Warranty

-I hope you enjoyed my article Toshiba Canvio Basics 1TB Review
+I hope you enjoyed my article Toshiba Canvio Basics 1TB Review.